 SECTION 1.
-The Legislature finds and declares all of the following:
+The Legislature finds and declares all of the following: (a) Reliable, reasonably priced electricity service is essential for California's economic growth and for the health and welfare of its citizens.

+(b) The Legislature, through Assembly Bill 970 of the 1999-2000 Regular Session and Senate Bill 28 of the 2001-02 First Extraordinary Session, and the Governor, through Executive orders issued pursuant to his emergency powers, have acted to expedite the construction of in-state electric generation facilities by accelerating the State Energy Resources Conservation and Development Commission's powerplant certification process, signing long-term contracts for the electricity production of planned facilities, and offering incentives for rapid powerplant construction.

+- 3 - Ch.
+567

-- (a) Reliable, reasonably priced electricity service is essential for California's economic growth and for the health and welfare of its citizens. - (b) The Legislature, through Assembly Bill 970 of the 1999-2000 Regular Session and Senate Bill 28 of the 2001-02 First Extraordinary Session, and the Governor, through Executive orders issued pursuant to his emergency powers, have acted to expedite the construction of in-state electric generation facilities by accelerating the State Energy Resources Conservation and Development Commission's powerplant certification process, signed long-term contracts for the electricity production of planned facilities, and provided incentives for rapid powerplant construction. - (c) However, since it is critical for the welfare of the state and its citizens that entities that obtain certification to construct new powerplants and to expand or repower existing powerplants do so with all due speed, it is the policy of the state to condition the issuance of powerplant certification to require prompt, continuous, good faith efforts to construct the certified project within its original construction schedule. - (d) It is further the policy of the state that, in the event a eertification certificate holder fails to demonstrate prompt, continuous, good faith efforts to construct new powerplants, the commission may revoke the certification of the original project owner and issue a new certification to the California Consumer Power and Conservation Financing Authority to construct the project if the authority timely informs the commission that it will construct the project either independently or in conjunction with any other public or private entity, including the original licensee. - SEC.
-2. Section 25534 of the Public Resources Code is amended to read: - 25534. (a) The commission may, after one or more hearings, amend the conditions of, or revoke the certification for, any facility for any of the following reasons:
+- (c) However, because it is critical for the welfare of the state and its citizens that entities that obtain certification to construct new powerplants do so with all due speed, it is the policy of the state to condition the issuance of powerplant certification to require prompt, continuous, good faith efforts to construct the certified project within its original construction schedule. - (d) It is further the policy of the state that, in the event a certificate holder fails to demonstrate prompt, continuous, good faith efforts to construct new powerplants, the commission may revoke the certification of the original project owner and issue a new certification to the California Consumer Power and Conservation Financing Authority to construct the project if the authority demonstrates to the commission that it is willing and able to construct the project either independently or in conjunction with any other public or private entity, including the original licensee. - SEC.
+2. Section 25534 of the Public Resources Code is amended to read: - 25534. (a) The commission may, after one or more hearings, amend the conditions of, or revoke the certification for, any facility for any of the following reasons: - (1) Any material false statement set forth in the application, presented in proceedings of the commission, or included in supplemental documentation provided by the applicant. - (2) Any significant failure to comply with the terms or conditions of approval of the application, as specified by the commission in its written decision. - (3) A violation of this division or any regulation or order issued by the commission under this division. - (4) The owner of a project does not start construction of the project within 12 months after the date all permits necessary for the project become final and all administrative and judicial appeals have been resolved provided the California Consumer Power and Conservation Financing Authority notifies the commission that it is willing and able to construct the project pursuant to subdivision (g).
+The project owner may extend the 12-month period by 24 additional months pursuant to subdivision (f).
+This paragraph applies only to projects with a project permit application deemed complete by the commission after January 1, 2003 - (b) The commission may also administratively impose a civil penalty for a violation of paragraph (1) or (2) of subdivision (a).
+Any civil penalty shall be imposed in accordance with Section 25534.1 and may not exceed seventy-five thousand dollars (\$75,000) per violation, except that the civil penalty may be increased by an amount not to exceed one thousand five hundred dollars (\$1,500) per day for each day in which the violation occurs or persists, but the total of the per day penalties may not exceed fifty thousand dollars (\$50,000).

-SB 1269 - 4 -
+Ch.
+567 - 4 -